jonnonz1/nz-statute-book/acts/public/1961/crimes-act-1961.md

 **Defence against assault**

 ### 48 Self-defence and defence of another
-Every one is justified in using, in the defence of himself or herself or another, such force as, in the circumstances as he or she believes them to be, it is reasonable to use.
+(1) Every one is justified in using, in the defence of himself or herself or another, such force as, in the circumstances as he or she believes them to be, it is reasonable to use.
+(2) This section is subject to section 37 of the End of Life Choice Act 2019.

 ### 49 Self-defence against provoked assault
 [Repealed]